-Welcome to the newly added budget & finance page.
+Welcome to the Budget & Finance page.
 Here you can find detailed information about the Township's financial condition and the annual budget.
 The budget issues have become a major area of concern for many residents.
-In an effort to answer or provide information on some of these areas of concerns, we have added a question and answer section to this page.
+In an effort to answer or provide information on some of these areas of concerns, we have added a Questions and Answers section to this page.
 Please read through the information provided to gain a better understanding of the Township's financial condition.
 We have included historical information, budgetary slideshows, frequently asked questions, and other pertinent facts.

-The Franconia Township 2015 Audit is now available.
-Click here to view the Franconia Township Audited Financial Report.
+The Franconia Township 2018 Audit is now available.

 The primary source of revenue for the Township is through the imposition of an Earned Income Tax (EIT) and Real Estate Taxes.
-Other revenue sources are comprised of a Local Services Tax, Real Estate Transfer Tax, permit fees, fines, intergovermental transfers, and franchise fees.
-Each year the Board of Supervisors sets the annual millage rate for properties located within the Township and are not exempt.
-The millage rate for Franconia Township is currently set at 1.842. the EIT for Franconia Township is 1.0% with an additional .25% strictly dedicated to open space.
+Other revenue sources are comprised of a Local Services Tax (LST), Real Estate Transfer Tax, permit fees, fines, intergovermental transfers, and franchise fees.
+Each year the Board of Supervisors sets the annual millage rate for properties located within the Township that are not exempt.
+The millage rate for Franconia Township is currently set at 1.9240.
+The EIT for Franconia Township is 1.0% with an additional .25% strictly dedicated to Open Space.
 You can click here to view millage rates of different municipalities within Montgomery County.
 Franconia Township remains one of the lowest taxed communities in the area.

 In November of 2001, in an effort to raise dedicated funds for the purchase of Open Space, the Board of Supervisors put the following question to the voters of Franconia Township: